IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: : the Recipe

-If $x_0$ is an optimal tour then $R_2 x_0=R_2^n x_0 = x_0$ where $R_2^n$ denotes $n$ successive applications of 2-opt: an optimal (locally or globally) tour is a fixed point of 2-opt.
+If $x_0$ is the adjacency matrix of an optimal tour then $R_2 x_0=R_2^n x_0 = x_0$ where $R_2^n$ denotes $n$ successive applications of 2-opt: an optimal (locally or globally) tour is a fixed point of 2-opt.
 Let us further denote by $\mathcal{R}_2$ the following equivalence relation: $x \mathcal{R}_2 y$ if $\exists n \in \mathbb{N}$ such that either $x = R_2^n y $ or $y = R_2^n x $.
-We propose to replace the training objective of the diffusion model to be the uniform distribution over the equivalence class of $x_0$ for the relation $\mathcal{R}_2$ instead of a Dirac mass located on $x_0$ for a given instance $I$.
-This procedure increases the dimensionality of the set supporting the target distribution which we hypothesize will drive the diffusion process towards a more robust distribution.
-The initial distribution is supported by a single point from the new distribution.
-This procedure allows us to leverage the curriculum learning of DIFUSCO where the most resource-consuming step is the training of the TSP-100 checkpoint.
-Each of the subsequent trainings is initialized with the previous checkpoint and it requires approximately an order of magnitude less training steps making these subsequent curriculum learning steps a very good fit for this fine-tuning.
-This requires to sample solutions from the equivalence class of $x_0(I)$ by the equivalence relation $\mathcal{R}_2$ for any instance $I$.
+In DIFUSCO the training objective is a Dirac mass located on $x_0$ for a given instance $G$.
+We propose to replace it by the uniform distribution over the tours from the equivalence class of $x_0$ for the relation $\mathcal{R}_2$.
+This procedure increases the cardinality of the set supporting the target distribution which we hypothesize will drive the diffusion process towards a more robust distribution.
+This procedure allows us to leverage the curriculum learning of DIFUSCO where the most resource-consuming steps are the training of the TSP-100 checkpoint.
+Each of the subsequent training is initialized with the previous checkpoint and it requires approximately an order of magnitude less training steps making these subsequent curriculum learning steps a very good fit for this retraining.
+This requires to sample solutions from the equivalence class of $x_0(G)$ by the equivalence relation $\mathcal{R}_2$ for any instance $I$.
 This procedure is expensive in terms of computations due to the local minima that can be generated when naively inverting the 2-change several times.
-To circumvent this problem while keeping the computational time low, we use only 2 applications of 2-change.
-This creates a set of diverse members of the equivalence class which cardinality is several orders of magnitude above the sampling steps needed for the later stages of the curriculum where we use it. while creating $\mathcal{O}(N^{-1})$ local minimal which is at least one order of magnitude lower than the number of epoches for TSP instance $\geq 500$ as considered here.
+To circumvent this problem while keeping the computational time low, we approximate the 2 opt by the 2-change and keep their number small enough ($2$ in all the experiments below).
+This is creating $\mathcal{O}(N^{-1})$ local minima, which is small enough.